 Partitioning

 Partitioning is used to narrow down the scope of the data that needs to be read for a query.
-When dealing with big data, this can be crucial for performance and can be the difference between getting a query that takes minutes or even hours down to seconds!
+When dealing with big data, this can be crucial for performance and can be the difference between a query that takes minutes or even hours and one that takes seconds!

-One of the advantages of Apache Iceberg is how it handles partitions.
-One of the biggest drawbacks from using Hive based tables was the method on how you had to partition your data.
+One of the advantages of Apache Iceberg is its handling of partitions.
+One of the biggest drawbacks of using Hive-based tables was the way you had to partition your data.

-For example, most tables that you would plan to partition have some sort of date or timestamp that indicates when the row of data was created.
+For example, most tables you plan to partition have a date or timestamp column indicating when the row was created.
 Example table:

-For Hive, if you wanted to partition by day, you would have to break out the created_ts column into year, month and day Then you would have to teach your users to always include these columns into their query even if they wanted to query on created_ts.
+In Hive, if you wanted to partition by day, you would have to split the created_ts column into year, month, and day.
+Then you would have to teach your users to always include these columns in their query, even if they wanted to query on created_ts.

 create table hive.orders (event_id, integer, created_ts timestamp, metric integer, year varchar, month varchar, day varchar);